pashabezborod/pashabezborod/README.md

 Have a Master's degree in music.
 Completed [JavaRush](https://javarush.ru/users/2643012) school and finishing soon Innopolis University "Digital professions" course.
 ### About me
-I'm a professional musician keen on IT, and some time before I understood that I like IT even more, than music.
+I'm a professional musician keen on IT, and some time before I understood that I like IT even more than music.
-So I learn java, improve my skills and looking for my first real developer's work.
+So I am learning Java, improving my skills and looking for my first real developer's work.
 You can take a look at my small projects on GitHub I made to have some practice along with my education.
-I've been living and working to many cities, so I'm ready to move wherever you need me if I'd like your offer.
+I've been living and working in many cities, so I'm ready to move wherever you need me if I'd like your offer.